Sams055/Obsidian-Notes/University of Nottingham/Computer Science/Year 2/Semester 2/Compulsory/Algorithms Correctness & Efficency/Lectures/Recurrence Relations - Lecture 11 - 03.03.2023 - 06.03.2023.md

 Expectations:
 ![[Pasted image 20230306114100.png]]
+- Should be able to use this for most of the sorts
 ### Recurrence Relations using Master Theorem
 #### Master Theorem
 ![[Pasted image 20230306114156.png]]
+- Make sure you understand merge sort
 ![[Pasted image 20230306114203.png]]

 ![[Pasted image 20230306114245.png]]
+-
 ![[Pasted image 20230306114250.png]]

 ![[Pasted image 20230306114256.png]]